-It is a leadership opportunity within and beyond our field, and most importantly with the communities with whom we work, to demonstrate that Mercy Corps takes gender equality, diversity and social inclusion seriously.
-It will also attract top talent if we lead with this set of values and demonstrate that they are more than just rhetoric.
+It is a leadership opportunity within and beyond our field (and, most importantly, with the communities with whom we work) to demonstrate that Mercy Corps takes gender equality, diversity and social inclusion seriously.
+It will also attract top talent if we lead with this set of values and demonstrate that it is more than just rhetoric.